gem-pasteur/macsylib/README.md

 > [!IMPORTANT]
 > MacSyLib requires hmmer >= 3.1 (http://hmmer.org/).
-> You need to install hmmer by yourself (except if you install macsyfinder via *conda/mamba*).
+> You need to install hmmer by yourself (except if you install macsylib via *conda/mamba*).
 > If you are a modeler, you will need also `git`
 > The other dependencies are managed by the python package manager *pip*.